Azure/azure-iot-sdk-node/doc/node-devbox-setup.md

 lerna run build
 ```

-If you want to run the tests:
+If you want to run the tests, add the necessary environment variables (described below) then execute:

 ```
 lerna run ci
 ```

-and the end-to-end tests:
+Same with the end-to-end tests:

 ```
 lerna run e2e
 ```

+### Environment variables for testing

 Please note that running tests and end-to-end tests require having an Azure IoT hub and an Azure IoT Hub Provisioning service setup and the proper environment variables configured.
 Here is the list of all the environment variables as well as how we use them: